Melody8988/Redux-Reflections/README.md

 npm run client
 ```

+get all existing descriptions with most recent on top
+display on DOM

+post new description with time stamp

 ### ADD NEW REFLECTION

 Create a form that allows users to add a new reflection.
 A new reflection should be added in the database with the current date by default.